I'm a writer in my spare time. I'm currently interested in telling stories about

 Gaming — Essay — The Seventh Wave, 2025

-“I dream within the confines of my sixteen-inch screen,
+“I dream within the confines of my sixteen-inch

 mouse-scrolling and clicking in my sleep.”